 Florida Property Taxes

 One of the perks of living in Florida is that property taxes are generally lower than the national average.
-Some counties will climb a bit higher, but the state average hovers at around 1.02%.
-The national average is 1.21%.
-Most homeowners pay an average of $1,702 in property taxes annually.
+Some counties will climb a bit higher, but according to H&R Block, the state average hovers at around 0.98 percent which is slightly under the national average.
+Most homeowners pay an average of $1,752 in property taxes annually.

 Florida homeowners even have the means to reduce their property tax rate simply by appealing to their county assessor.
 Residents can ask to have the assessed value of their home lowered, which will also lower what they owe in taxes since the tax is calculated by multiplying the home’s value by the current tax rate.